CSCfi/csc-user-guide/docs/apps/orca.md

     Please remember to adjust `%pal nproc` in your input file according to the total number of requested MPI tasks (`--nodes` * `--ntasks-per-node`).

-- You should not use the SLURM parameter `--cpus-per-task` in your batch job script.
-It is not intended for code parallelized with MPI.
 - You can find a few additional example jobs in the directory:

 ```console